Cardo (Jerusalem): Archaeological discoveries

 Significant archaeological discoveries related to the Cardo in Jerusalem were made during excavations conducted by Nahman Avigad's team in the 1970s.
 These excavations uncovered a 200-meter-long section of the Cardo in the Jewish Quarter, dating back to the Byzantine period under Emperor Justinian.
 The remains of the Cardo, found four meters below the present-day street level, revealed a broad street flanked by colonnades and covered passageways.
 The street was divided by two rows of stone columns, with shops lining the southwestern part and more shops located behind an arcade of arches on the eastern side.
 The columns, made of hard limestone, were found in fragments and have since been reconstructed in their original positions.
 The well-hewn paving stones, laid in parallel rows, exhibit signs of age and wear.
 These findings corroborate the depiction of the Cardo on the Madaba Map, a 6th-century mosaic map that guided archaeologists in their search for Byzantine Jerusalem's remains.

+A small nine-branched menorah, measuring approximately 8 cm × 7 cm, was incised near the western edge of the Hadrianic eastern cardo.
+Two adjacent incisions have been tentatively identified as a lulav and an etrog.
+The engravings are thought to date to the early Muslim period.

+Western Cardo

+Jerusalem's other main colonnaded street, the Western Cardo, was similar in scale to the eastern Cardo.
+It measured about 12 m wide at the carriageway, reaching 24 m with its porticos.
+Only its southern section has been excavated, and that section dates to the 6th century CE; a northern stretch, along the modern Khan ez-Zeit/Bet Ḥabad Street, was documented in the 1940s.